siongui/paligo/README.rst

 The following deployment can be done on Travis CI without creating symlinks in Travis build.
-Disable default “force push” behavior by setting *keep_history* option to *true*, so the created symlinks will be kept.
+Disable default “force push” behavior by setting *keep_history* option to *true*, so the created symlinks will be kept (at least I thought).

+The workaround I think does not work.
+Travis CI will remove all symlinks and keeps only real files.
+No solution so far.
+Need more investigation.

 Deploy to GitLab Pages